 Can you tell us a little bit about yourself and what you’re working on at DigiCAD?

 Yossra: “I’m the head of the office at DigiCAD here in France.
 We’re a Siemens partner.
 I started my career in sales engineering after graduating from university in 2019, and I’m now the head of our technical team.
-Our main goal as an organization is to promote and deliver access to Siemens software products such as Solid Edge to customers all over France.
-We also manage the products they’re connected to and provide helpful assistance and trainings.”
+Our main objective as an organization is to promote and provide access to software products such as the Siemens Solid Edge portfolio to customers throughout France.
+We also manage the products they’re connected to and provide useful support and training.”

 What led you to join DigiCAD?
 What were you doing before that?